 The Last Litter Program is for pet cats who have a litter of kittens or pet dogs who have a litter of puppies whose guardian needs help rehoming and getting their mama cat or dog spayed to prevent future litters.

 HSU will intake the kittens or puppies for adoption and vaccinate, spay, and return the mama cat or dog to you on the same day.

-Available for legally owned pet cats or dogs and their kittens or puppies under 5 months of age – for stray animals, please contact your local animal services.
+Available for legally owned pet cats and their kittens under 5 months of age or pet dogs and their puppies 3 months or younger.
+For stray animals, please contact your local animal services.

 - A litter consists of a Mama cat or dog and at least two babies.

 - Kittens or puppies must be 8-9 weeks old and at least 2 pounds before being separated from their mamas.

 - Mama cat or dog must be in sufficiently good health for spay surgery.
 Our medical team may reject any animal for surgery if it poses a risk to their health and/or other animals due to potentially contagious diseases.

 - In addition to the health requirements listed above, our staff must be able to safely handle your pets.
 We may be unable to accept any pets that pose a safety risk to people.

 - After surgery, the mama cat or dog is returned to her guardian, and the Utah Humane Society will adopt the kittens or puppies through our adoption program.